 The interaction with foreign tax credit relief

-Where the foreign jurisdiction has already taxed the underlying income at its own marginal rates, foreign tax credit relief may be available against the TRF charge.
+Where the foreign jurisdiction has already taxed the underlying income at its own marginal rates, foreign tax credit relief may be available against your TRF charge.
 Schedule 10 paragraph 8 sub-paragraphs (3) and (4) provide the mechanism for taking foreign tax already paid into account on the designation.
-The relief operates through the standard double-taxation relief framework: typically Article 23 or 24 of the relevant UK bilateral treaty, or domestic FTCR under ITA 2007 section 30 where no treaty applies.
+The relief runs through the standard double-taxation relief framework: typically Article 23 or 24 of the relevant UK bilateral treaty, or domestic FTCR under ITA 2007 section 30 where no treaty applies.

 The cash-flow profile of the TRF charge